yuukibarns/snacks.nvim/docs/win.md

 ---@field buf? number If set, use this buffer instead of creating a new one
 ---@field file? string If set, use this file instead of creating a new buffer
 ---@field enter? boolean Enter the window after opening (default: false)
----@field backdrop? number|false Opacity of the backdrop (default: 60)
+---@field backdrop? number|false|snacks.win.Backdrop Opacity of the backdrop (default: 60)
 ---@field wo? vim.wo window options
 ---@field bo? vim.bo buffer options
 ---@field ft? string filetype to use for treesitter/syntax highlighting.
 Won't override existing filetype